 In flow cytometry, cells can be distinguished depending on several parameters based on the measurement of scattered light and fluorescence:

 The two first parameters are measured thanks to the scattered light.
 Scattered light allows to differentiate various cell types by plotting scatter parameters (scattergram = forward angle light scatter vs. side scatter).
 Usually, the intensity of the forward light scatter is correlated with the cell volume while side scatter reflects the complexity of the internal cell structure.

 Interestingly, cells can also be separated depending on whether or not they express a target protein.
 This can be achieved thanks to fluorescence-tagged antibodies which combine the optical properties of a fluorescent marker with the selectivity of an antibody.
 This allows the labeled antibody to bind to a single protein or modification and to serve as a label for the detection of cells containing the target.
-Please note that antibodies do not interfere with one another and that it is possible to detect multiple targets in parallel.
+Please note that the antibodies do not interfere with one another and that it is possible to detect multiple targets in parallel.

 Antibodies for immunohistochemistry applications

 Antibodies Western Blot applications

 Got a question or need a quote?
 Message us and we'll get back to you 48 hours or less.